Klook's style guide

 Klook's UI before

-From social media and marketing emails to UX writing, Klook has a lot of customer touch-points led by copywriting.
+From social media and marketing emails to UX writing, Klook has many customer touchpoints led by copywriting.

 But when I joined, there was no style guide to reign in these different content types and align them to a unified brand voice.